More than 1,200 sexual assault survivors helped since 2023.

 Key Takeaways

-• First-degree sexual assault is categorized as the most severe type of criminal sexual assault, often including rape and sexual assault against children
+• First-degree sexual assault is generally categorized as the most severe type of criminal charge for sexual assault, often including rape and sexual assault against children

-• Each state has its own legal definition, but it generally involves non-consensual sexual acts under violent or egregious certain circumstances
+• Each state has its own criminal offense definitions, but first-degree sexual assault generally involves non-consensual sexual acts under violent or egregious certain circumstances

 • If you or someone you know was a victim of sexual assault, help is available.
-Reach out to RAINN.org or contact Helping Survivors to understand your options and rights
+Reach out to RAINN or contact Helping Survivors to understand your options and rights

 What is First-Degree Sexual Assault?